Multivariate Fidelities: Proposed quantum generalizations

 \subsection{Relations between proposed generalizations}

-In this section, we present some inequalities relating the average pairwise Holevo fidelity, the secrecy-based multivariate fidelity, the multivariate SDP fidelity, and the average pairwise Uhlmann fidelity.
-In particular, we show that the multivariate SDP fidelity and secrecy-based multivariate fidelity are sandwiched between the average pairwise Holevo fidelity and the average pairwise Uhlmann fidelity, from below, and above, respectively.
+In this section, we present some inequalities relating the average pairwise Holevo fidelity, the secrecy-based multivariate fidelity, the multivariate SDP fidelity, and the average pairwise Uhlmann fidelity, demonstrating that they are ordered.

-\begin{theorem}[Inequalities relating multivariate fidelities] For a tuple $(\rho_i)_{i=1}^r$ of states, the multivariate SDP fidelity and secrecy-based multivariate fidelity lie between the average pairwise Holevo fidelity and the average pairwise Uhlmann fidelity:
+\begin{theorem}[Inequalities relating multivariate fidelities] For a tuple $(\rho_i)_{i=1}^r$ of states, the following inequalities hold for the average pairwise Holevo fidelity $F_H$, the secrecy-based multivariate fidelity $F_S$, the multivariate SDP fidelity $F_{\operatorname{SDP}}$, and the average pairwise Uhlmann fidelity $F_U$: